How to pass on the credit cards fees

 How Does the Surcharge Appear in the Traveler Tax Invoice/Receipt?

-When the traveler or you on their behalf clicks to send a tax invoice/receipt, it will include the surcharge as part of the payments made.
+- When the Traveler or you (the Planner), on their behalf, clicks to send a tax invoice/receipt, it will include the Surcharge as part of the payments made.

-In the example below, Yasmin has paid two Instalments, one via Credit Card (including a Surcharge).
+- In the example below, Yasmin has paid two INSTALLMENTS, one via credit card (including a Surcharge).
 And one paid directly without a Surcharge.

 Need more help?

-Schedule a 1:1 Consulting Call and for personalized guidance around the fees and surchargers.
+Schedule a 1:1 Consulting Call and for personalized guidance around the fees and surcharges.